 Building on its acclaimed Nursing and Computer Science programs, UW Bothell is building out a suite of STEM degrees to meet the ever increasing demands of UW Bothell students and the community the campus serves.
-New degrees in biology and electrical engineering have been launched to great acclaim.
-Degrees in computer engineering and mechanical engineering will begin in fall 2014.
-Additional baccalaureate degrees in STEM fields are coming online in the near future.
+The School of STEM now has 14 degree programs; additional baccalaureate degrees in STEM fields are planned.

-Current enrollment is approximately 4,600 students; buildings on the UW Bothell campus were originally designed to accommodate only 1,800 students.
+Current enrollment is more than 4,800 students; buildings on the UW Bothell campus were originally designed to accommodate only 1,800 students.

 Building Facts & Figures

 74,000 square-foot building which will accommodate 1,000 full-time students